What Switching to Value-Based Care from Fee-for-Service Reimbursement Means for Healthcare Providers

 Types of Value-Based Care

-Value-based care implies the question that all meaningful healthcare reform does: how are you going to pay for it?
-And, as with other debates around healthcare reform, the answers to that question are many, but also necessarily complex.
-The difference with the transition to value-based care, however, is that many of the solutions to funding are already in place and provide the opportunity for healthcare organizations to pick the one that works best for them.
+Value-based care implies the same question all meaningful healthcare reform does: how are you going to pay for it?
+And, as with other debates around healthcare reform, the answers to that question are many, but also complex.
+Many of the solutions to funding may already be in place; healthcare organizations need to pick the one that works best for them.

 There are four main forms of supporting value-based care:

 Several combinations of the above exist, as do less-common methods of cost management.
 Each system is tailored to the organization or organizations using it.
-As the body of observable evidence increases, value-based care models will continue to progress and organizations can wean themselves off of fee-for-service reimbursement plans.
+As the body of observable evidence increases, more healthcare organizations may transition to value-based care from fee-for-service reimbursement plans.
 The associated benefits, as well as the challenges, are plentiful.

 The Challenges of Value-Based Care